yellowcrayon/yellowcrayon.github.io/_posts/2017-06-10-brainhacks.md

 To overcome this challenge, I experimented with "minute papers", an activity where the instructor posts two to three classes in the last few minutes of class and the students write their responses.
 Minute paper questions are usually fairly open ended, for example "what do you think the main point of today's lesson was?" or "what was the most confusing topic?
 Did it get cleared up, or are you still confused?"

 The minute papers turned out to be a great way to assess whether the students were following the course.
-For the most part, they indicated that students were getting the main points of the sessions.
+I was able to use them to determine which topics students were getting, and which ones needed more attention in the next class.

 ## Demystifying abstract concepts with concrete activities